 Advances in marketing, sales and analytics software enable the business to collect more detailed customer insights, refine their product offering and offer tailored, personalised digital experiences.
 Digital customer experience transformation can look like the following for enterprises:

-- Delivering personalized experiences across channels are frequently and easily used be the customer
+- Delivering personalised experiences across channels that are frequently and easily used by the customer

 - Developing self-service products and services